gordonkoehn/whiteRabbit/README.md

 # Reinforcement Learning Project with Streamlit and Venice AI

 This project is a Python-based reinforcement learning (RL) application featuring a FastAPI backend, a Streamlit frontend, and integration with a hypothetical Venice AI API.
 It uses a CartPole environment from Gymnasium, trained with Stable-Baselines3's PPO algorithm, to demonstrate RL predictions.
 The Streamlit frontend allows users to input states for RL predictions and query Venice AI for text responses.
-The project is containerized with Docker Compose and deployed to Render via a GitHub Actions CI/CD pipeline.
+The project is containerized with Docker Compose for easy local deployment.

 ## Table of Contents
 - [Project Overview](#project-overview)